pgr-me/markdown-cv/index.md

 `2006-2009` __Staff Engineer__, Metairie, LA

 Managed environmental consulting projects across multiple sectors.
 Successfully liaised between regulatory organizations and clients.
 Routinely developed reports, presentations, and proposals.

+### University of Iowa
+`2002-2005` __Research Assistant__, Iowa City, IA

+Conducted research on microemulsions and their applications in the the development of environmentally-friendly photopolymers.

 ## Publications